apioo/psx/doc/design/dependency_injection.rst

     class DefaultContainer extends Container
     {
         /**
-         * @return PSX\Http
+         * @return PSX\Http\Client
          */
-        public function getHttp()
+        public function getHttpClient()
         {
-            return new Http();
+            return new Http\Client();
         }
     }

 This has the advantage that the DI container is completely invisible for our application.
-We only need to explicit specify the services which we need in our controller or command.
+We only need to explicit specify the services which we need in our controller.
 So it is by design not possible to pass the DI container to any service in our application which decouples the code from the framework.
 Also it has the nice advantage that you can use code completion in your IDE.